core-wg/oscore/draft-ietf-core-object-security.md

 * Recipient IV.
 Byte string containing the context IV to verify messages received.
 Length is determined by Algorithm.
 Its value is immutable once the security context is established.

-* Recipient Replay Window.
+* Replay Window.
 The replay protection window for messages received.

-## Derivation of Security Context Parameters {#sec-context-est-section}
+## Derivation of Security Context Parameters {#context-derivation}

 This section describes how to derive the initial parameters in the security context, given a small set of input parameters.
 We also give indications on how applications should select the input parameters.